jytime/Sudoku-Solver/readme.md

 - The result will display after a few seconds.
 An evaluation of the sudoku difficulty will also be shown.

 We have converted the Matlab codes to a software application.
 Please click '.\Sudokun_exe\for_testing\Sudokun.exe' to have a try.
 The following operations are the same as the instruction above.
-A demonstration of how to use this software is also provided in '.\Sudokun_exe\Demo.mp4'.

 ## Prerequisites for deployment